naturale0/naturale0.github.io/_posts/2020-05-13-application of pi-lambda theorem.md

 (3) $A_i \in \mathcal{L}, i=1,2,\cdots$, where $A_i$'s are disjoint. $\Rightarrow$ $\uplus_{i=1}^\infty A_i \in \mathcal{L}$
 </div>

 Note: Sometimes $\lambda$-system is referred to as **"Dynkin's system"**.
 There are more than two alternative definitions of $\lambda$-system.
 They are all equivalent and can be proved easily.
-Here, I introduce only one of them which I find myself the most easy to use when proving some collection is a $\lambda$-system.
+Here, I introduce only one of them which I find myself the easiest to use when proving some collection of sets is a $\lambda$-system.

 <br>